The Political Uses of Ambiguity: Statecraft and U.S. Empire in the Philippines, 1898-1946

-The main findings and central argument of the dissertation can be found in my working paper: “The Sources and Political Uses of Ambiguity in Statecraft."
+The main findings and central argument of this project can be found in my working paper: “The Sources and Political Uses of Ambiguity in Statecraft."

 * Winner of the Distinguished Contribution to Scholarship, Graduate Student Paper Award, ASA Section on Political Sociology